vadimonus/php-rfc-pipeline-assignment/rfc.md

 * Linux command line has redirection operator > that can be treated as file content assignment (`ls -l | grep ".txt" | wc -l > result`)
 * C++ iostream uses >> operator for saving value from stdin to variable

+# Backward Incompatible Changes

+* `|>=` version of operator should not create backward incompatible changes, as currently causes syntax error.
+* `|>` conflicts with one rare use case for pipe assignment operator, as described earlier.

+# RFC Impact

+## Perfomance
+As new operator is just another syntax for assignemnt operator, it's usage should lead to exactly same bytecode, so no perfomance changes are expected.

+## To the Ecosystem
+All language tools should be extended to use new syntax.

+## To Existing Extensions
+Not affected

+## To SAPIs
+Not affected

 # Further scope

-If chosing |>= as operator, we can also create family of pipeline assignment operators.
+If chosing `|>=` as operator, we can also create family of pipeline assignment operators.

 | New operator   | Equialent   |
 |----------------|-------------|